Saturday, 14 January 2023

 Wentworth Falls is one of the most popular areas of the Blue Mountains but it has suffered in recent years after severe weather and landslides damaged several tracks, including National Pass and Wentworth Pass.
 Both are currently closed and unlikely to reopen.

-We began our hike from the Wentworth Falls Picnic Area, a large space home to a car park, toilets, public barbeques and large lawns - ideal for lazy Sundays.
-On popular days, you may struggle to find a parking spot at the picnic area though parking along Wilson Street seems to be an acceptable alternative (parking charges apply).
+We began our hike from the Wentworth Falls Picnic Area, a large space home to a car park, toilets, public barbecues and large lawns — ideal for lazy Sundays.
+On popular days, you may struggle to find a parking spot at the picnic area, though parking along Wilson Street seems to be an acceptable alternative.

 The Wentworth Falls entrance to the National Park